 Fraser Island is one of the jewels in Australia’s crown and is justifiably on the World Heritage List.
 We have a need to get to Fraser every few years and the problem is: so does everyone else, it seems.

-This trek was two years in the planning.
+The first trek was two years in the planning.
 The aim was to escort two senior archaeologists into this remote region, to search for evidence of ancient Aboriginal occupation in what is today an arid, desert region, with no surface water.
+The second trek is a round-trip journey from Birdsville, recounted by an OTA Supporter.

 GOOG'S TRACK - August 2015